JohnOmernik/zetago/README.md

     - IP for bootstrap node (use the init node, the default)
     - Port for bootstrap (use the default)
     - Pick one of the remaining (non-bootstrap) Internal IPs to be the master node (or if you doing lots of nodes, pick multiple, space separated)
+    - Now you have the option to pick (a) public node(s).
+This will be your edge node for network as well, and only run tasks specified as slave_public.
+You may leave this blank,
     - clustername: pick anything
     - dns resolvers should be setup for AWS, but if you are on another platform, please correct them
+    - Proxy information is required if you are behind a proxy.
     - All conf info is in ./conf/dcos.conf
+2. Now that the DCOS config is setup, it's time to trust the keys on the various hosts.
+Run: ./zeta dcos sshhosts # -u if you want unattended
+    - If you run this command, it uses ssh-key to get the host key of all nodes and trust them by adding it to the known_hosts file.
+It does this for the IP, the short name, and the fully qualified name of every host.
+    - You can run this with -u if you don't want to it to prompt.
+Otherwise it will prompt once before trusting all keys.
-2. Prior to doing the DCOS install, it's now time to run the network setup: Run $ ./zeta network
+3. Prior to doing the DCOS install, it's now time to run the network setup: Run $ ./zeta network
+    - You cannot start further DCOS install processes without putting a firewall up.
-    - This command sets the network.conf file with information about your networking setup
+    - This command sets the network.conf file with information about your networking setup.
+Some notes:
+        - NTP Servers: If you specify this, it will limit outbound NTP request only to those servers, otherwise, if left blank, we allow outbound NTP to all.
+        - Zeta Routable Addresses: This is your main subnet, the subnet that your default gateway is on that all servers connect to.
+For me, on AWS, it's 172.31.0.0/16, but it may be different for you.
+        - Zeta Non-Routable Addresses: If you have other interfaces that connect all nodes (non-gateway interfaces)  You can add them here to ensure node to node communication is unfettered.
+So lets say your routable interfaces are 192.168.0.0/24.
+Then you have two more network interfaces between nodes that are not routable: 10.0.4.0/24 and 192.168.250.0/24 Then you would put here: 10.0.4.0/24,192.168.250.0/24  If you have no additional interfaces, just leave blank
+        - Static IPs of Remote Machines: If you have certain machines that you will bedoing administration from, put them here comma separated.
+        - List of remote admin machine names: If you are on a network that is dynamic, and wish to use a reverse lookup for admin machines, you can enter names here.
+The FW script will attempt to look up each name, and add the look up IP to the remote allowed IP list.
+        - Allow direct outbound connections on 80/443: If you don't use a proxy, then you must say yes here, if not, your zeta will fail.
+If you use a proxy, and specified in the DCOS config, you can say no here.
+        - Edge nodes: These are the nodes that will allow services into your cluster.
+It will auto populate with public nodes from the DCOS config, but you can add more nodes, or use non-public nodes (if you don't have public nodes) here.
+4. Now that the initial config is setup, install the firewall on each node by running ./zeta network deployfw -f="Initial firewall deployment"
+    - The flag -f="Nodes on deploy" are the nodes that each deploy uses in the change log.
+    - This updates the FW_FIRST_RUN flag in the network.conf to allow you to continue to install DCOS.
+    - It's recommened at this point if you had a more restrictive AWS Security group to now open things up wide open for the cluster.
+We are managing the firewall connnections now.

-3. Start the bootstrap server by running $ ./zeta dcos bootstrap
+5. Start the bootstrap server by running $ ./zeta dcos bootstrap
-4. Install DCOS by running $ ./zeta dcos install -a
+6. Install DCOS by running $ ./zeta dcos install -a
     - This installs DCOS first on the Masters specified, then on the remaining nodes.
     - It also provides the Master UI Address (as well as exhibitor)
     - The Master will take some time to come up, it checks this, and doesn't install agents until after the master is healthy.
+7. Check the UI for DCOS and once all your agents are connected, rerun the firewall now that DCOS is deployed. $ ./zeta network deployfw -f="Post DCOS Firewall Deploy"

 ### MapR Install
 ----------